teamdeeson/d8-quickstart/README.md

 `src/settings/02-shield.settings.inc:` Configure basic-auth access details to protect your dev sites.

-`drush/example.site.aliases.drushrc.php:` Create a site.aliases.drushrc.php from the example provided and configure your local environment.
+`drush/example.site.aliases.drushrc.php:` Rename this to site.aliases.drushrc.php and configure your local and remote environments.

 `behat.yml` Configure your vdd URL